Nidhi3338/SQL/README.md

 - group by ( t1.column , t2.column)
 - CASE WHEN t2.column3 = 'X'
 - SET t1.column2 = t1.column2 +
+## join
+	when join is used for self ( its creatinh a table inside another table which is empty // Make sure to first get filter compontes into empty table first and the compare it with table which as everything
 ### functions

 	1. join